yyforyongyu/bolts/ext-dynamic-funding-outputs.md

 The above proposal specifies a process wherein we can reanchor the funding output exactly once.
-This is because even if we revoke all commitment transactions built off of the first kickoff transaction, we still are vulnerable to griefing if we do not revoke the kickoff transaction itself.
+This is because even if we revoke all commitment transactions built off of the first kickoff transaction, we still are vulnerable to grieving if we do not revoke the kickoff transaction itself.
 In this case one party may choose to burn all funds in a channel by broadcasting the kickoff transaction when no unrevoked commitment transactions remain.
 To deal with this we can either only reanchor once, as proposed above, allowing us to guarantee we